Reply to Critics

 The Charles G. Koch Foundation in 2012 donated $25,000 to Heartland to support our work promoting free-market health care solutions, not climate issues.
 That is a paltry sum (0.36 percent) in our organization’s $7 million budget.
 That single donation — to support our work on health care issues — was the only Koch-connected contribution to Heartland over the last 16 years.
 [Important note: Heartland didn’t begin to support and promote scientists who are skeptical of human-caused climate catastrophe until 2008.]

 The “Koch Brothers” generously support many nonprofit organizations that promote free markets and individual liberty.
 The Heartland Institute is not among them.
 Our policy positions, at any rate, are based on principle.
 We are not a “pay to play” organization.

 No. The Heartland Institute is a nonprofit organization entirely devoted to making the world a better place for everyone.
 Heartland doesn’t adopt positions to raise money.
 If it did, it would avoid controversial positions on such topics as global warming, the war on drugs, and smoking bans.
 The following facts show that Heartland is not a “front group”:

-A long history: Heartland was created in 1984 by a small group of individuals who shared a deep concern over the growth in the size and power of government.
+A long history: Heartland was created in 1984 by individuals who shared a deep concern over the growth in the size and power of government.
 They incorporated The Heartland Institute as a nonprofit charitable organization to discover, develop, and promote free-market solutions to social and economic problems.
-Joseph Bast, Heartland's original executive director, is still there ... now as president and CEO.
+Joseph Bast, Heartland’s original executive director, served as president and CEO until retiring in 2018.

 Diverse funding base: Heartland has grown slowly over the years by cultivating a diverse base of donors who share its mission.
 Today it has approximately 5,000 supporters.
-In 2016 it received 67 percent of its income from foundations, 19 percent from individuals, and 11 percent from corporations.
-No corporate donor gave more than 5 percent of its total receipts.
+In 2017 it received 70 percent of its income from individuals, 22 percent from foundations, and 6 percent from corporations.